 You may be suffering from LTP Syndrome

 if you have reactions to various fruits, vegetables and nuts and your reactions continue to be severe after you have discarded the peel and have cooked the food.

-An intolerance to broccoli is often linked to salicylate sensitivity.
+An intolerance to broccoli is often linked to salicylate and FODMAP sensitivity.